uw-cheme436/uw-cheme436.github.io/index.md

 The class will be divided in teams of three students (teams of two when this isn't feasible).
 Each team will perform three experiments.
 For each experiment, one team member will serve as Task Leader to author the written **Planning Report**, another to author the **Final Report**, and the last one to present the **Oral Presentation**.
 These roles will be rotated such that each team member will submit one of each (planning, final, oral) during the quarter.

 All data should be submitted as Excel spreadsheets including the source of each measurement, units, formulae for calculations, etc. Data should be sent to the TA at the end of the lab period.
 Final datasets should be submitted with the Final Report.

+## Access and Accommodations

+Your experience in this class is important to both me and the teaching team.
+If you have already established accommodations with Disability Resources for Students (DRS), please communicate your approved accommodations to me as early as possible so we can discuss your needs in this course.

+If you have not yet established services through DRS, but have a temporary health condition or permanent disability that requires accommodations (conditions include but not limited to mental health, attention-related, learning, vision, hearing, physical, or health impacts) you are welcome to contact DRS at 206-543-8924 or uwdrs@uw.edu or disability.uw.edu.
+DRS offers resources and coordinates reasonable accommodations for students with disabilities and/or temporary health conditions.
+Reasonable accommodations are established through an interaction process with you, your instructor(s) and DRS.
+It is the policy and practice of the University of Washington to create inclusive and accessible learning environments consistent with state and federal law.

+## Religious Accommodations

+Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
+The UW's policy, including more information about how to request an accommodation, is available at [Religious Accommodations Policy](https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/).
+Accommodations must be requested within the first two weeks of this course using the [Religious Accommodations Request form](https://registrar.washington.edu/students/religious-accommodations-request/) available on this site.

 <div class="home">